 Students in sixth grade at St. Timothy’s School work to develop consistency and depth in their work and learning.
 Striving to strengthen and build on the community established in Lower School and in fifth grade, sixth grade teachers and students create and reinforce bonds through collaborative work and community-building field trips.

 Sixth grade students take classes in Literature, Math, Science, Grammar, and History.
-Students also take a year of World Languages which includes a semester of Spanish and an introductory semester of Latin.
+For World Languages, students have a trimester of Spanish and an introductory semester of Latin.
 The following year, students will have the opportunity to choose between the languages for seventh and eighth grades.

 Choice is an emphasis in sixth grade.
 For the first time, students can choose two elective classes from a group which includes Science Olympiad, Technology, and Arts electives such as Drama and Art.
 All sixth grade students take Physical Education.